okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/token-hook/index.md

 Returning an error object causes Okta to return an OAuth 2.0 error to the requester of the token, with the value of `error` set to `server_error`, and the value of `error_description` set to the string that you supplied in the `errorSummary` property of the `error` object that you returned.

 > **Note:** If the error object doesn't include the `errorSummary` property defined, the following common default message is returned to the end user: `The callback service returned an error`.
-In the event of a timeout or error, the original token is returned.

 ## Sample JSON payload of a request